Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Conclusions and Prospects

 We finally explored the physical meaning of Schrödinger symmetry under the Hamiltonian constraint $H\approx 0$.
 Generators $G$ commuting with $H$ transform a solution satisfying $H\approx0$ to another one (dynamical symmetry).
 On the other hand, this interpretation does not hold for generators $G$ that do not commute with $H$.
 Then, we proposed one possible interpretation: such a symmetry transforms the theory itself, and the configuration obtained by the transformation is a solution of the new theory.
-We explained this with examples.
-While this interpretation remains open to debate, it provides a first step toward understanding the meaning of symmetry under Hamiltonian constraints.
+Indeed, this provides interesting views to such symmetries in our models as shown in explicit examples.
+This interpretation provides a first step toward understanding the meaning of symmetry under Hamiltonian constraints.

 Let us now consider several future prospects.